Book cover titled "Foundations in Manual Therapy: Voice and Swallowing Disorders" by Walt Fritz, PT.

 This course is offered for 1.60 ASHA CEUs (Intermediate Level; Professional Area)

-This course is also approved for 15.0 total CE Hours by NCBTMB/NYS Massage Therapists (2.0 CEUs for the Online Module and 13.0 CEUs for the live seminar) and by many state PT and OT Boards, with the full list available here.
-NOTE: If you request PT or OT CEUs, you must do so early or risk the CEUs not being approved.
+This course is also approved for 15.0 total CE Hours by NCBTMB/NYS Massage Therapists (2.0 CEUs for the Online Module and 13.0 CEUs for the live seminar) and by many state PT and OT Boards.
+NOTE: If you request PT or OT CEUs, you must do so early to avoid them not being approved.

 Walt Fritz and teaching assistants provide instruction and supervision throughout this course.
-The ratio of learners to instructors is held to a maximum of 14:1.
+The ratio of learners to instructors is limited to 14:1 to ensure an optimal learning environment.

 Disclosures